skypjack/entt/docs/md/poly.md

 The default size is `sizeof(double[2])`, which seems like a good compromise between a buffer that is too large and one unable to hold anything larger than an integer.
-The alignment requirement is optional and by default such that it's the most stringent (the largest) for any object whose size is at most equal to the one provided.<br/>
+The alignment requirement is optional, and by default such that it's the most stringent (the largest) for any object whose size is at most equal to the one provided.<br/>
 It's worth noting that providing a size of 0 (which is an accepted value in all